Wi5/wi5-aggregation/README.md

 What does this software do?
 ---------------------------

-The main purpose of this software is to implement and measure the use of Wi-Fi A-MPDUs.
+The main purpose of this software is to send Wi-Fi A-MPDUs, with the aim of measuring the savings they provide.

 Therefore, it runs all this process:

 ```
 fakeaps.c            STA that connects